Mark Shimada

 Per saperne di più

-Jack's family learns the importance of "throwing away" old items and "throwing out" opportunities and ideas.
-This is a perfect story for those looking to understand and use "throw away" and "throw out" in everyday life!
+In this story, you'll follow Sam as he tries to "pick out" the perfect gift for his friend's birthday and "pick up" some new English phrases along the way.
+Dive into a world where choosing and learning become adventures, making mastering English fun and essential!
 Listen to the story’s audio on the Latudio It Facebook page.
 Practice writing sentences there in the comments.
 Try the Latudio app and type in the verb in the MyWords > MySentences feature for more.

 Phrasal verbs inglesi